Public Health

 b.

-After completing either 7a or 7b, do the following:
+After completing either 7(a) do the following:

-Compare the four leading causes of mortality (death) in your community
+Compare the four leading causes of mortality (death) in

-for any of the past five years with the four leading causes of disease
+your community for any of the past five years with the

-in your community.
 Explain how the public health agency you visited is

-trying to reduce the mortality and morbidity rates of these leading
+trying to reduce the mortality and morbidity rates of

-causes of illness and death.
+these leading causes of illness and death.

-Explain the role of your health agency as it relates to the outbreak of
+Explain the role of your health agency as it relates to

-Discuss the kinds of public assistance the agency is able to provide in
+Discuss the kinds of public assistance the agency is

-case of disasters such as floods, storms, tornadoes, earthquakes, and
+able to provide in case of disasters such as floods,

-other acts of destruction.
+destruction.
 Your discussion can include the cleanup

 necessary after the disaster.